-Experts agree that exercise is the key to success.
-Those who work out regularly reduce their stress, improve their mood, and enhance their mental health.
+But actually, experts agree that exercise is the key to relieving stress.
+Those who work out regularly reduce their stress levels, improve their mood, and enhance their mental health.

 Where does stress come from?

-Stress at work, in the family, or in your free time – there are plenty of reasons why the body and mind react to stress.
+Strain at work, in the family, or in your free time – there are plenty of reasons why the body and mind react to stress.
 Since every person is different, how stressors (things that cause strain or tension) are perceived varies.
-That’s why some situations might be a threat for some people, while others consider them positive stress or “eustress” that pushes them to a higher performance level.
+That’s why some situations might be a threat for some people, while others consider them eustress (positive stress) that pushes them to a higher performance level.
 Take a look at what happens in the brain.

 In the prefrontal cortex…

 …information that we take in is sorted, evaluated, and processed.
 When the brain is confronted with too much information, it is unable to process it.
 This leads to a sense of being overwhelmed and stress symptoms, which has, in the long run, a negative effect on our health.

-When stress occurs frequently or constantly but the body is unable to manage it, it is felt as something negative; stress hormones are released (adrenaline, noradrenaline, and cortisol), which make the body more efficient for a short time.
+When stress occurs frequently or constantly, but the body is unable to manage it, it is felt as something negative.
+Stress hormones such as adrenaline, noradrenaline, and cortisol are released, which make the body more efficient for a short time.
 It is preparing for fight or flight (just like our predecessors had to flee from wild animals).
 We want to survive, and this means running away in dangerous situations.

 Physical exertion and sports…

-- In addition to endurance sports, regular walks can help reduce stress.
+In addition to endurance sports, regular, short walks can help reduce stress hormones.

-It’s important that you have a positive association with the sport you choose; you should enjoy doing it.
-There are no advantages to choosing a sport or training plan that just creates more stress, because you are too competitive or push yourself too hard.
-The key is to find out what is right for you.
-Your friend might run 10 km to relax – but that doesn’t mean this is what your body needs.
+There are no advantages to choosing a sport or training plan that just creates more stress because you are overly-competitive or push yourself too hard.
+The key is to find out how much exercise you need to relax.
+Your friend might run 10 km to relieve stress, but that doesn’t mean this is what your body needs.